Logging and debugging rewriters¶

 Should more than one such blocks of rules be applied to a query, they would each

-occur as their own object in the actions
+occur as their own object in the actions list of the Info Logging output.

-output, we also get a match
+Besides instructions output, we also get a match and a message

-tells what input triggered the application of rules and how it was
+element. match tells what input triggered the application of rules and how it was

 matched.
 In this case, notebook was matched exactly.